Paola Carosella

-Paola Florencia Carosella (born October 30, 1972) is an Italian Argentine cook, businesswoman, executive and celebrity chef currently based in Brazil.
+Paola Florencia Carosella (born October 30, 1972) is an Argentine-Brazilian cook, businesswoman, executive and celebrity chef of Italian descent.
+She is currently based in Brazil.

 Biography

 Paola was born in Argentina, the only daughter of a middle-class family.
 Her paternal and maternal grandparents are both from Italy.
 Her father, the Italian Roberto Carosella, was a photographer and racing driver, while her mother, Irma Polverari, built a successful career as a lawyer.

-She was introduced to the kitchen by her grandmothers, who planted and harvested the foods to be prepared; after finishing the equivalent to high school in the country, she began working in restaurants in Buenos Aires.
-Paola used to work at MasterChef Brazil as a juror alongside Brazilian Henrique Fogaça and French chef Érick Jacquin, being replaced by Brazilian chef Helena Rizzo.
+She was introduced to the kitchen by her grandmothers, who planted and harvested the foods to be prepared.
+After completing the equivalent of high school in the country, she began working in restaurants in Buenos Aires.
+Paola used to be a judge on MasterChef Brazil, alongside Brazilian Henrique Fogaça and French chef Érick Jacquin.
+She was later replaced by Brazilian chef Helena Rizzo.

-On November 7, 2016, Paola released her first book which is a mix of autobiography and a collection of recipes, called "Todas as sextas" (Every Friday).
+On November 7, 2016, Paola released her first book which is a mix of autobiography and a collection of recipes, titled Todas as sextas (Every Friday).

-She has a daughter named Francesca (born 2011), from a previous relationship.
+She has a daughter named Francesca (born 2011) from a previous relationship.